 To this simple, basic batter can be added all kinds of vegetables such as spring onion, carrots, zucchini, chilies (and yes, even shrimp and other seafoods).
 These green onion and jalapeño pancakes are worth a try too.

-makes 3 medium pancakes
+makes 3 medium pancakes or 6 small pancakes

 1 cup all purpose flour